two-torial/two-torial/docs/games/iidx14/setup.md

 	Open up the command prompt as ***administrator***.
 Now type `regsvr32 "<location of the file>\CLVSD.ax"` into the command prompt.

 	As an example, it could look like this: `regsvr32 "D:\BEMANI\IIDX\CLVSD.ax"` A prompt should appear telling you that it has been installed successfully.
-	This applies for all styles that require this codec, not just **HAPPY SKY**.
+	This applies for all styles that require this codec, not just **DistorteD**.

 	If an error occurs, you didn't run the command prompt as administrator or you messed up the location of the file.